 - Test of English as a Foreign Language (TOEFL).
 CRTP requires that any applicant whose first language is not English and does not hold a bachelors or higher degree from an English speaking Institution must submit scores from the Test of English as a Foreign Language (TOEFL).
 Test scores must not more than two years old and an official copy must be sent to Duke University.

 Qualified applicants who successfully complete the five (5) required courses which constitute the core foundation for the full degree program: CRP 241, 242, 245, 253, and 254 will receive the Academic Core in Clinical Research awarded by the Duke University School of Medicine.
 Students who complete the certificate may apply to change their status to degree seeking and apply completed coursework toward degree requirements.

-Certificate applicants must submit the online application form and provide a CV and transcripts as outlined above in the degree section.
+Certificate applicants must submit the application form and provide a CV and transcripts as outlined above in the degree section.

 The courses in the program are also available to qualified individuals who want to acquire specific skills but who may not want to pursue the masters degree or the program certificate.
 In addition to clinical fellows, such individuals include faculty members, post-doctoral fellows, and other health professionals.
 This option allows the flexibility of taking various combinations of courses subject only to constraints imposed by course prerequisites.

 Non-Degree applicants must submit the application form and provide a CV.